Automattic/themes/loudness/readme.txt

 == Changelog ==

+= 0.0.5 =
+* Refactored to a singular template and updated layout widths to match changes in design (#6608)

 = 0.0.4 =
 * Adding styling and layout for query lists pages index, archive, search (#6599)
 * Add pricing table. (#6603)